CrowdStrike/cs-bro/bro-scripts/tracked_providers/README.md

 * Identifies tracked servers in network traffic
 * Logs tracked server metadata to tracked_provider.log
 * Logs tracked server connections to tor.log and conn.log
-* Generates an informational message in reporter.log each time Bro loads a new Tor server list
-* Tracked provider server list can be updated as frequently as needed (by utilizing an external script)

 Installation
 ---